 Why do we have to know this story?
 Because it's some bullshit, but also because what ended up really happening was that Andrew Jackson's cabinet was so cray they basically stopped having any meetings.
 So while people thought they knew who the cabinet was Jackson was actually getting most of his advice and guidance from an unofficial group of friends.
 Some of the press started calling it Jackson's "Kitchen Cabinet."

 One of the key members -- Francis Preston Blair who GET THIS was an editor and journalist who ran a news organization that chiefly served as a propaganda instrument from Jackson's party.
 That's right, he relied mainly on a guy who used to write fake news for a living.
-SOUND FAMILIAR (it's Steve Bannon you guys).
+SOUND FAMILIAR (I used to think it was Steve Bannon but it's Alex Jones you guys.
+THIS GUY.
+THIS DUDE RIGHT HERE.)

 Pay attention - look for the "Kitchen Cabinet."
 Everybody else is just fighting with each other about who is more basic (you all are.
 You are all the most basic).